jmettraux/aachen/src/cab__attributes.md

 | 14 - 17 |       +1 |
 | 18      |       +2 |

-For each score write down next to it its modifier.
+For each score write down next its modifier next to its score.

-When rolling dice that are affected by an attribute, one doesn't apply the whole score; instead the attribute modifier is applied.
+Don't forget to recompute the modifier if the attribute is altered further down the character creation flow.